connor-lab/ncov2019-artic-nf/tests/README.md

 bash /data/pipelines/ncov2019-artic-nf/tests/GPAS_tests.bash
 ```

-This should run through each sequencing technology and bioinformatics workflows combination.
+This should run through each sequencing technology and bioinformatics workflow combination.
 It will report any discrepencies between the outputs produced and outputs expected.

 ## Test dataset

-For this testing the core samples are used.
+For this testing the "core" test samples are used.
 These are

 ### Illumina
 ```bash